SeaSkyThe/SeaSkyThe/README.md

-### Hello there 👋 (General Kenobi, you are a bold one), my name is Marcelo and i love to learn new stuff!
-I'm currently focused on web development with Python (Django and Flask) as my main stack, and I've also been curious about GoLang and microservices architecture.
+### Hello there 👋 (General Kenobi, you are a bold one), my name is Marcelo and I love to learn new stuff!
+I'm currently focused on web development with Python (Django, Flask and FastAPI) as my main stack, but I'm always trying to learn new things, right now I'm building a relationship with Go.

+                                KEEP THIS BETWEEN US (don't tell anyone): I love the C language, yes, pure C.

 <div align="center">
   <a href="https://github.com/SeaSkyThe">